One of the most controversial of the pre-Code Hollywood films, 1933's Female

 features Ruth Chatterton as Allison Drake, the president of a motor car company.
 By day, she runs the factory with an iron fist and business savvy.
 By night

-- All Amazons Want Hercules: The film was marketed this way, especially in the trailer which shows a woman's silhouette (presumably Allison's) kneeling before that of a man's (presumably Jim's) standing silhouette.
+- All Amazons Want Hercules: The film was marketed this way, especially in the trailer, which shows a woman's silhouette (presumably Allison's) kneeling before a man's (presumably Jim's) standing silhouette.

 - Best Her to Bed Her: Subverted, at least in the beginning.
 Allison claims to want a "real man", but this is clearly a desire for an equal, not a superior.

 - But Liquor Is Quicker: One of Allison's standard moves when having men over for sex is summoning the butler with vodka to loosen them up.
 She is shocked when Thorne downs seven vodka shots and still wants to talk about the gearshift he's designing.

 - Chickification: A particularly extreme example.
 The final reels show Allison Drake as a changed woman, giving her company to Jim and proclaiming that she will stay home to have nine kids.